top of page

 What We Do

-Association House Kitchen is a fast-paced, 8-week food preparation training and subsidized employment program for returning and justice-involved citizens designed to equip graduates for positions in professional kitchens.
+Association House Kitchen is a fast-paced, 8-week pre-apprenticeship food preparation training and subsidized employment program for returning and justice-involved citizens designed to equip graduates for positions in professional kitchens.

 Kitchen Skills